Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/index.md

 site: sandpaper::sandpaper_site
 ---

-This is a brief overview of AI-supported programming in RStudio.
+This is a brief overview of AI-supported programming with GitHub Copilot in RStudio.

 The material is suitable for R users who already have experience with R and want to learn how to use AI tools to support their programming in RStudio.